Psychoderelict: Commentary

 The album is a critical, perhaps satirical look at Townshend's own life: the dedication of his music to Meher Baba's teachings, and his Lifehouse project, which closely resembles the Gridlife project on which the Ray High character is working.
 The album also makes use of Townshend's earlier song "Who Are You" which is sampled on the track "Meher Baba M4 (Signal Box)".

 Only one single proper was released from the album: "English Boy", both non-dialogue and dialogue versions, was released with a variety of B-sides and non-album songs, including "Psycho Montage" (a collection of dialogue from the album) and "Electronic Wizardry" (written and recorded in 1970 as a potential track for The Who's unreleased Lifehouse album), as well as demos for "Flame" and "Early Morning Dreams".
 "Don't Try to Make Me Real", "Outlive the Dinosaur" and "Now and Then" were all issued to radio stations with dialogue excised.
-A previously unreleased track, "Uneasy Street", was later released on the 1996 Pete Townshend compilation The Best of Pete Townshend: Coolwalkingsmoothtalkingstraightsmokingfirestoking.
+A previously unreleased track, "Uneasy Street", was later released on the compilation album The Best of Pete Townshend (1996).

 After slow sales of the initial dialogue intense release, a "music only" version was issued, though sales and reviews were still disappointing.
 Fan reception was divided: some felt that Townshend's ideas were too pretentious even for him, while others have embraced it as the first worthy concept since Quadrophenia.
 To date, it remains the final Pete Townshend solo album of all-original material, although further compilations have surfaced.

 The Ray High character would resurface in 2005 as the central character in The Boy Who Heard Music, a novella written by Townshend for his Web site; and again the following year in Townshend's mini rock opera adaptation of that story, Wire & Glass.
-That mini-opera would become the centrepiece of The Who's comeback album Endless Wire.
+That mini-opera would become the centrepiece of the Who's comeback album Endless Wire.

 Meher Baba instrumentals

-There are four instrumental tracks which originated from Townshend's 1970–1971 synthesizer demos for The Who's album Who's Next.
+There are four instrumental tracks which originated from Townshend's 1970–1971 synthesizer demos for the Who's fifth studio album Who's Next (1971).
 Some of these experiments were released as "Baba O'Riley" that year and as "Who Are You" in 1978.
 On Psychoderelict, the Meher Baba instrumentals appear in this order: